srinivas31/project-coursera/README.md

 # Tidy Data Project

-This readme file contains the working of the script and the overall explanation of the variables for creating a tidy dataset for Human Activity Recognition Using Smartphones project.
+This readme file of the project contains the working of the script and the overall explanation of the variables for creating a tidy dataset for Human Activity Recognition Using Smartphones dataset.
+Using data cleaning techniques in R and tidy data principles, a tidy data set is created from the original raw training and test data files.
+The whole process of this preprocessing, cleaning and transformation is documented in this file and a part of it in CodeBook.

 ##### For each record in the transformed tidy data set it is provided: